joerglandskron/getdata-031_PA/README.md

 needed to create the CodeBook.md-file with help of the makeCodebook.Rmd-file.

-**resultDat.csv** is the tidy datset requested in task 5).
-It can be read in in R simply by using read.csv("resultDat.csv").
+**resultDat.txt** is the tidy datset requested in task 5).
+It can be read in in R simply by using read.csv("resultDat.txt").